NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 </td>
 <td>
 #### Set Space Attributes
 The Space Attributes Tool can be used to set attributes for one or more selected spaces in your OpenStudio model.
 The first four pull-down menus (Space Type, Building Story, Construction Set, and Thermal Zone) set attributes of the selected space objects.
 The last two pull-down menus set attributes in the thermal zone associated with the selected spaces.
 Most of the menus allow you to choose from a list populated by the appropriate model objects or one of the following options: No Change, Clear Field, or Make a new Object.
 The exception is the ideal air loads, which has a "no change" option, or yes/no. The Thermostat menu is similar to the others, but does not offer the option to create a new thermostat.
-You can create a new thermostat from the inspector.

 ![Space Attributes Dialog](img/plugin_reference_guide/SU_SpaceAttributes_a.png)